Help Center

 Find answers to the most frequently asked questions.
 If you can't find what you're looking for, contact us at [email protected].

-Orders, shipping and account
+Orders, delivery and account

 To place an order, register on the dentra.it portal with an invitation code provided by the lab.
 After your account is approved (usually within 24 hours), go to the Orders section and follow the guided procedure: select the type of work, upload your STL files, choose materials and finishes, and confirm the order.
 The portal automatically calculates the quote before confirmation so you can verify costs and delivery times.